 The more I think about it, the more I’m DONE with nice.
 I’m not passing on this burden to my own daughters.

 Respect for herself, and respect for others.

 My girls are three and five.
-Even this young, when I hear the inevitable, “Stop touching meeeeeee…!” whine from my oldest Leia, I tell the younger one, “We respect people’s bodies.
+Even this young, when I hear the inevitable, “Stop touching meeeeeee…!” whine from my oldest, I tell the younger one, “We respect people’s bodies.
 If your sister doesn’t want to be touched, you don’t touch her.”

 And it’s sinking in.
-I’ve even heard General Leia tell her siblings, “Respect my body!”
+I’ve even heard my daughter tell her siblings, “Respect my body!”
 God willing, she’ll never have to tell anyone else that.

 But since the odds are stacked against her, I want her to have that phrase in her arsenal when she needs it.